ershing/dev-debugger/README.md

 ```

 ### notice
-use function debugVal or debugCaseTag just like the demo to avoid errors
+if you want to use the plugin, use the package 'dev-debugger' in single file and don't pass methods of the instance to other variables